Seagate/cortx-hare/README.md

   sudo m0crate -S /tmp/m0crate-io.yaml
   ```
   Please note that m0crate will run as shown above when it will be
-  available in default system PATH which will be the case when when
+  available in default system PATH which will be the case when
-  setup is created using RPM's.
+  setup is created using RPMs.
 If its created by building Motr
   source code, then m0crate utility can be run using full path from
-  the motr source directory (./motr/motr/m0crate/m0crate).
+  the motr source directory (say MOTR_SRC).
+  ./MOTR_SRC/motr/m0crate/m0crate

 * Stop the cluster.
   ```sh